mhkhaku/Python_Web_Scrapping/README.md

+### Background
+Scraping and analyzing websites with Mars news and weather facts.

 ### Deliverable 1:
 Extracting titles and preview text from Mars news articles through automated browsing of the Mars news site.